-- Consistent with 2016 state housing legislation, the City Council adopted a new Accessory Dwelling Unit ordinance in March 2017, which allows for one Accessory Dwelling Unit (aka secondary units) by right within residential zoning districts.
+- Consistent with 2016 state housing legislation, the City Council adopted a new Accessory Dwelling Unit ordinance in March 2017, which allows for one Accessory Dwelling Unit (aka secondary units) as of right within residential zoning districts.
 The ordinance includes ADU size limitation, parking exemptions and requirements, location requirements, and other standards.
-Although the number of applications has increased with these changes, the City continues to look into streamlining the process and will propose additional adjustments to the ordinance.
-As of FY2022, applicants can now use the Symbium software tool to check if it is possible to build ADUs on their property and the City continues to work with San Mateo HEART to create pre-approved ADU designs. - The City formed an in-house team to look at streamlining the development review process and will also hire a consultant during this program year to assist in redesigning the current processes. - The City continues to study and evaluate all development fees to measure the impacts on residential construction.
-As of FY2022, the study continues to be underway as planners try to find ways to lower construction fees to make them comparable to our neighboring cities.
+Although the number of applications has increased with these changes, the City continues to look into streamlining the process and will propose additional adjustments to the ordinance. - The City formed an in-house team to look at streamlining the development review process and will also hire a consultant during this program year to assist in redesigned the current processes. - During this program year, the City will finalize a study to evaluate all development fees to measure the impacts on residential construction.